National CDEM Exercise Programme

 The National CDEM Exercise Programme recognises that exercising needs to occur at all levels of the CDEM structure.

-The Ministry of Civil Defence & Emergency Management (MCDEM) is the overall National CDEM Exercise Programme sponsor.
+The National Emergency Management Agency is the overall National CDEM Exercise Programme sponsor.
 The programme is owned collectively by the 16 CDEM Groups and managed through a representative governance group.
 The programme recognises that exercising needs to occur at all levels of the CDEM structure.
 A four-tier approach to exercising has been adopted (see table below).
 Each tier is expected to be based on and informed by a consistent regime of planning, observation, evaluation, feedback and continuous improvement.

 National CDEM Exercise Programme tier structure